NithinKuruba/tech-docs/OpenID/session-logout.md

 ## RP Initiated Logout

+The RP request OP to logout the authenticated end user.
+This is done through redirecting end user to the logout endpoint of the OP.
+The logout endpoint is obtained from `end_session_endpoint` from the OPs discovery endpoint response.

+### Terminology

+#### id_token_hint

+The ID Token previously issued by the OP to RP.
+This needs to be passed to logout endpoint as a hint about end user to be logged out

+#### logout_hint

 ## Session Management

 RP's need a way to be able to monitor authenticated end user state at OP.
 Following the `exp` claim in the ID Token is a way to logout user.
 If the user logged out at OP even before `exp` claim then RP need a way to logout end user and this can be accomplished by making authentication requests with `prompt=none`(does not prompt end user to enter credentials).
 However, this could result in high network traffic to OP.
 A potential solution to this problem is through iframes.
 RP has its own invisible iframe that polls OP iframe's `postMessage` response for the end user's state.